 How to weight (or normalize) the forward using a depth prior.
 If float (default 0.8), it acts as the depth weighting exponent (

-exp) to use None is equivalent to 0, meaning no depth weighting is performed.
+exp) to use, which must be between 0 and 1.
+None is equivalent to 0, meaning no depth weighting is performed.
 It can also be a

 dictcontaining keyword arguments to pass to

 mne.forward.compute_depth_prior()(see docstring for details and defaults).
 This is effectively ignored when